souravs17031999/Retinal_blindness_detection_Pytorch/README.md

 [Note : The training files in this repo is only shown after final training as it took around more than 100 epochs to reach 97% accuracy and a lot of compute power and time.]

-⭐️ this repo if you liked it !
+⭐️ this Project if you liked it !